jembi/openhim-core-js/config/config.md

   },
   "tcpAdapter": {
     "httpReceiver": {
-      // the port that the HTTP reciever for TCP transaction runs on.
+      // the port that the HTTP receiver for TCP transaction runs on.
 This
-      // is an internally used port and SHOULD NOT be expposed past your
+      // is an internally used port and SHOULD NOT be exposed past your
       // firewall.
       "httpPort": 7787,
-      // The host where the tcp adpater's http reciever is running (always
+      // The host where the tcp adpater's http receiver is running (always
       // the OpenHIM server)
       "host": "localhost"
     }